 As for your total costs, litigation is unpredictable.
-We can pledge to you that we will not run up your fees needlessly, so in the end, trust that you will receive value for money.
+We can pledge to you that we will not run up your fees needlessly, so in the end, you can count on receiving value for money.

 Our fees are mid-range for El Paso County: our associates charge $385/hr, and we thank our military clients with a discounted $345/hr.
 If you would like to retain our managing partner, Carl Graham, his fees are $425/hr, or for our military clients, $385/hr.

 What matters most, however, are the total fees at the end of your case.
 In cases where both sides’ legal fees are before the court and therefore known, most of the time Graham.Law’s total fees are less than the other guys.
 Even the so-called cut-rate firms who charge less per hour end up costing more as they bill a lot more time to make up for it!